kaitlynstrickfaden/edger/README.md

 ### Prerequisites

 This package relies on the package `imager`.
 The webpage for `imager` can be viewed [here](http://dahtah.github.io/imager/), and the GitHub page can be viewed [here](https://github.com/dahtah/imager).
-For building the vignette, also make sure you have devtools.
+For building the vignette, also make sure you have `devtools`.

 ```
 install.packages("imager")